 Pomeranian Size Comparisons

-The AKC lists a total of 21 different toy breeds within the toy group and the Pomeranian is one of the smaller dogs.
+The American Kennel Club lists 21 toy breeds within the toy group, and the Pomeranian is one of the smaller dogs.

 Other dogs that are also small on the scale of Toy breeds include: